YouTube forgoes streaming quality to prevent European networks buffering

 Experts warn that reducing streaming rates may only give temporary relief and the dilemma of whether to discriminate between essential and non-essential traffic will resurface.

-“In an ideal world, network operators would obviously upgrade their infrastructure and invest,” said Eric Brookman, chief technology officer of Extreme Networks (EXTR.O), a U.S. network management company.
+“In an ideal world, network operators would obviously upgrade their infrastructure and invest,” said Eric Broockman, chief technology officer of Extreme Networks (EXTR.O), a U.S. network management company.

 “In the short term, what network operators could do to reduce the pressure on their networks and ensure connectivity for all is to deprioritize non-essential traffic.”